lobernar/lobernar/README.md

 # Hi, I'm Loïc 👋

 I'm a recent Computer Science Master's graduate from Université Libre de Bruxelles (ULB), passionate about software development.
 I'm currently looking for opportunities as a **software developer**.
+Here, you can explore some of my university projects as well as personal projects I built to learn new languages, frameworks, and concepts.

 Feel free to explore my portfolio and get in touch!

 ## GitHub Stats